CodeGehlot/Daily-Log-for-Coding-Challenge/daily_log.md

 **Today's Progress**:
 - Responsive web design principles, CSS Flexbox completed 100%.

-**Thoughts**: Started with Visual accessibility from freecodecamp completed 100% it and did not work with python today.
+**Thoughts**: Started with freecodecamp and then tried to find easy problems to solve for python, realised I need to learn more about Data Structures and Algorithms without it cant't crack the coding interviews.
+Finding resources to learn the same to prepare myself.

 ---------------------------------------